logo

 Do you have 3 years or less post-doctoral research experience and want to conduct innovative research of your own instigation in the core subjects of civil, mechanical, electrical or aeronautical engineering?

-Fellowships are held from 1 October in the year of award (or such date in 2022 as agreed with the fellow), for a period of typically 3 years, and offers cannot be deferred to a later year.
+Fellowships are held from 1 October in the year of award for a period of typically 3 years, and offers cannot be deferred to a later year.

 Promotional Material